Complete Health Indicator Report of Maternal Mortality

 What Is Being Done?The Utah Department of Health conducts ongoing maternal and infant mortality surveillance through the Perinatal Mortality Review program.
 Public education is provided on the importance of planning for pregnancy, preconception and interconception health, and recognition and treatment of maternal depression.
 The Utah Women and Newborns Quality Collaborative (UWNQC) addresses issues of quality improvement in maternal and infant health care.

 Evidence-based PracticesUtah collaborates with The Alliance for Innovation on Maternal Health (AIM) to promote consistent and safe maternity care.
 The AIM has developed patient safety bundles, a package of evidence-based best practices for implementation by hospital obstetric units.
 Safety bundles address the leading causes of maternal mortality and are designed to reduce maternal deaths related to obstetrical complications.
+In 2020, Utah began implementing the AIM safety bundle designed to improve the care of women affected by Opioid Use Disorders (OUD).
 In 2018, the Utah Department of Health hired a maternal mental health specialist and established a Maternal Mental Health committee to promote evidence-based screening, referral, and treatment practices for maternal mental health disorders.
+In 2020, the UDOH launched a new website to make it easier to find a mental health care provider with expertise in perinatal mood disorders.

 Related Relevant Population Characteristics Indicators: